Skip to main content

 Terminals at Los Angeles Airport

-What users say, boarding levels, arrivals, and service details.
+What passengers say, boarding levels, arrivals, service details.

-LAX consists of 9 terminals, one of which is exclusively for international flights, known as Tom Bradley or Terminal B. A free shuttle service, the LAX Shuttle, connects all terminals, transportation services, and parking lots.
-Additionally, a pedestrian connector links the post-security areas of all terminals.
+LAX is structured around a central horseshoe that houses 9 passenger terminals, one of them dedicated exclusively to international flights known as Tom Bradley or Terminal B. A free shuttle service, the LAX Shuttle, connects all terminals, transportation areas, and parking facilities.
+In addition, a pedestrian connector links the post-security areas of all terminals.

 The passenger experience at LAX terminals